 We understand that price is important when you're looking to build your new home.
-Often the first question homebuilders ask is "what is the price per m2", yet the true cost of a home depends on many factors.
+Often the first question homebuilders ask is "what is the cost per square metre", yet the true cost of a home depends on many factors.
 The more we know about your site and your new home requirements, the more accurately we are able to price your build.
 We explore what impacts the price per square metre in more detail below.